Hollenbach-lab/C4Investigator/README.md

 ## System dependencies download and install
-* bowtie2 (tested with v, but should be compatible with newer versions)
+* bowtie2 (tested with v2.4.1, but should be compatible with newer versions)
-* samtools (tested with v, but should be compatible with newer versions)
+* samtools (tested with v1.11, but should be compatible with newer versions)

 ### 1. Download C4Investigator and run a 1000 Genomes population